 Traralgon College offers a high quality VCE program with high expectations for all students.
-Success at VCE requires dedication and commitment.
-We provide many opportunities and supports to ensure all students who work hard will succeed.
+Success at VCE require dedication and commitment and we provide many opportunities and supports to ensure all students who work hard will succeed.

 VCE Studies and Units